 The areas proposed for low intensity agriculture are shown on Plans 1 and 2 and would be prepared to accommodate sustainable agricultural activities such as sustainable/managed livestock grazing.
-The objective will be to establish areas to be classified as Land Capability Class 4, Class 5 or Class 6 lands, which are suitable for grazing, but not cropping, forestry or other high intensity uses.
-The definitions of Land Capability Class 4, 5 and 6 lands (as defined by the OEH [2012] The land and soil capability assessment scheme: second approximation - a general rural land evaluation system for New South Wales) are provided in Table 6-3.
-It should be noted that although the definitions of Land Capability Class 5 and 6 lands uses such as forestry and nature conservation (in addition to grazing), MACH Energy does not propose to establish forestry on the rehabilitation areas proposed for low intensity or high intensity agriculture.
+The objective will be to establish areas to be classified as Land Capability Class 3 or 4, or where this is not reasonable or feasible to achieve Class 5 or Class 6 lands, which are suitable for grazing, but not cropping, forestry or other high intensity uses.
+The definitions of Land Capability Class 3,4, 5 and 6 lands (as defined by the OEH [2012] The land and soil capability assessment scheme: second approximation - a general rural land evaluation system for New South Wales) are provided in Table 6-4.
+It should be noted that although the definitions of Land Capability Class 5 and 6 lands include land uses such as forestry and nature conservation (in addition to grazing), MACH Energy does not propose to establish forestry on the rehabilitation areas proposed for low intensity or high intensity agriculture.